MLChain/MLChain/README.md

 </p>

-Dify is an open-source LLM app development platform.
+Mlchain is an open-source LLM app development platform.
 Its intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.
 Here's a list of the core features:
 </br> </br>

 **1. Workflow**: